-- 1. Monthly statistics regarding crime incidents may be examined at any time in the Office of the Registrar. - 2.
-The Registrar will publish in the Nuzi Tablet each October an annual security report containing statistics for the preceding academic year (July 1 June 30). - 3.
-This statement, as amended from time to time, will be distributed annually to students and employees.
+- 1. Statistics regarding crime incidents may be examined at any time in the Office of the Registrar. - 2.
+The Registrar will publish an annual security report containing statistics for the preceding academic year (July 1 June 30). - This statement, as amended from time to time, will be distributed annually to students and employees.
 These policies and procedures will be discussed at each new student orientation program. - 4.
 The seminary's policy covering standards of conduct concerning drugs and alcohol is included in the Student Handbook which is distributed to all students each year.
 It will also be distributed annually to employees in connection with the distribution of this security policy.